top of page

 You can empower their focus and resilience over hurdles by joining in a community of care that has proven its worth giving back more than it receives.
 This caring flow of provision connects the generous to these local community changemakers so the good work never has to stop.

-Your generosity keeps their inspired work in motion.
+Your generosity keeps inspired work in motion.

 The Reciprocity Cycle is a community-connected circle of compassion that keeps generosity flowing both ways.

-From urban farms using continental growing methods linked to ancestral eating practices and better nutrition, to poverty relief that links families to their own communal meal traditions using recipes handed down generation to generation, the cultural details don’t cost any extra (in fact they often make the solution cost less).
+From urban farms using ancient continental growing methods linked to ancestral eating practices and better nutrition, to poverty relief that links families to their own communal meal traditions using recipes handed down generation to generation, the cultural details don’t cost any extra (in fact they often make the solutions cost less).

 If nothing is done to help them stay encouraged and ready to face the worst, their work risks stopping altogether.